MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/unique-property.md

 **Applies to:** Access 2013 | Access 2016

-You can use the Unique property to specify that an index enforces uniqueness of the data in the table's key index.
+Use the Unique property to specify that an index enforces uniqueness of the data in the table's key index.

 ## Setting